 Toyota has unveiled the new generation Rush crossover and its badge-engineered Daihatsu Terios in Indonesia two days ago.
 The prices will be announced in January 2018.

-The designers seems to have taken the inspiration from couple of Honda products – the CR-V and BR-V/Mobilio.
+The designers seem to have taken the inspiration from a couple of Honda products, the CR-V and BR-V/Mobilio.
 The latter seems to have more influence on the vehicle, which is why the new Rush looks more like an MPV.

 The new Rush measures 4,435 mm in length, 1,695 mm in width and 1,705 mm in height.
 Wheelbase measures 2,685 mm and ground clearance is around 200 mm.